joequant/bitquant/bitstation/README.md

 joequant/bitstation which will be downloaded automatically by the script.

+The default user and password are "user" and "cubswin:)"

 The scripts assume that you have set up docker to be runnable by your user account.
 You can also set the environment variable SUDO to sudo if you are running docker via root.